mehranmohammadiii/Resume-Project-with-Django-and-Docker/README.md

 ---

+## 🎨 Credits & Acknowledgements

+This project was built upon an excellent foundation provided by **hadimh**.
+A huge thank you for the original UI/UX design and the React frontend implementation.

+*   Check out the original creator's profile on GitHub: **[hadimh](https://github.com/hadimh)**

+---

 ## 🏛️ Architecture Overview

 This project follows a modern, decoupled architecture, with each component running in its own isolated Docker container: